iredmail/docs/mua/sogo.bb10.md

 # Setup BlackBerry 10 OS (Microsoft Exchange ActiveSync)

-> Important note:
+> Important notes:
 >
+> * SOGo provides __EAS (Exchange ActiveSync)__ support, but not __EWS
+>   (Exchange Web Service)__.
+> * BlackBerry 10 supports EAS, so it works very well with SOGo, it syncs
+>   mails, calendars, contacts, tasks, memos.
+> * Apple Mail.app, and Outlook 2008/2011 for Mac support EWS.
+But not EAS.
+> * Outlook 2010 for Windows supports MAPI.
+> * Outlook 2013 for Windows supports MAPI to talk to MS Exchange and EAS to
+>   talk to Hotmail/Outlook.com, but don't support EAS to talk to non-Exchange
+>   servers.
 > * iRedMail-0.9.0 doesn't integrate [OpenChange](http://www.openchange.org) and
->   [Samba4](http://www.samba.org), so SOGo groupware in iRedMail can NOT
+>   [Samba4](http://www.samba.org) for native MAPI support, so SOGo groupware
->   provide full support for Microsoft Outlook clients, Mac OS X Mail.app and
+>   in iRedMail doesn't provide full support for Microsoft Outlook clients,
->   all iOS devices, don't try to add your mail account as an `Exchange`
+>   Mac OS X Mail.app and all iOS devices, don't try to add your mail account
->   account in these mail clients.
+>   as an `Exchange` account in these mail clients.
+You have to add separate
+>   POP3/IMAP account, caldav/carddav account instead.

 ## Requirements

 * iRedMail-0.9.0 or later releases is required.
 * You must choose to install SOGo groupware during iRedMail installation.

-## Steps
+## Step-by-step configuration

 1: Open application `Settings`: